 Your doctor may find liver cancer during a routine visit with imaging, even if you don?t have symptoms.
 If you?re having symptoms of liver cancer, your doctor will ask you about these things:

 Your family?s history of cancer

-Details about your symptoms, such as how long you've had them�
+Details about your symptoms, and how long you've had them�

 The doctor then performs a physical exam to look for signs of liver cancer.
 These signs may include yellowing of the skin and eyes, called jaundice, and an enlarged liver.
 The doctor may order tests to determine whether you have liver cancer.
-Blood tests, such as liver function tests or tests for alpha fetoprotein may point toward liver cancer or other liver problems, although they can't be used to diagnose liver cancer on their own.
+Blood tests, such as liver enzyme and liver function tests or tests for alpha fetoprotein, AFP-L3 percentage, and des-gamma carboxyprothrombin (DCP), may point toward liver cancer or other liver problems, although they can't be used to diagnose liver cancer on their own.

 Imaging tests may also be done to look for liver cancer.�These tests may also help determine the stage (extent) of the cancer.
 You may have one or more of these tests:

 Ultrasound.
 This test is very helpful in seeing whether a liver tumor is a cyst, a fluid-filled sac that is probably not cancer, or a solid mass that is more likely to be cancer.
 An ultrasound uses sound waves to look for abnormalities in the liver.
 The sound waves bounce off body parts and send back a series of signals.
 A computer then looks at these signals and creates an image of your body.

 MRI (magnetic resonance imaging) with contrast.
 This test gives the best information about normal and abnormal details of the liver.
 An MRI uses magnets and radio waves to take pictures of the inside of the body.
 MRIs can show more detail than other imaging tests.